IEBH/sra-polyglot/README.md

 When given a complex search query in either PubMed or Ovid MEDLINE format it will attempt to translate it to any of the supported search engine formats.

+It forms the [Polyglot Search Syntax Translator](http://crebp-sra.com/#/polyglot) module of the [Systematic Review Accelerator](http://crebp-sra.com).

 ```javascript
 var polyglot = require('sra-polyglot');